huggingface/exporters/README.md

 - `feature_extractor` (required).
 The `MobileNetV1FeatureExtractor` object for the trained model.

+### MobileNetV2

+For all models:

+- `feature_extractor` (required).
+The `MobileNetV2FeatureExtractor` object for the trained model.

+Specifically for the semantic segmentation model:

+- `do_upsample` (optional, default is `True`).
+Scales the output to have the same width and height as the input.
+- `do_argmax` (optional, default is `True`).
+Whether to perform an argmax operation on the predicted logits.

 ### MobileViT

+For all models:

 - `feature_extractor` (required).
 The `MobileViTFeatureExtractor` object for the trained model.

+Specifically for the semantic segmentation model:

 - `do_upsample` (optional, default is `True`).
 Scales the output to have the same width and height as the input.
 - `do_argmax` (optional, default is `True`).
 Whether to perform an argmax operation on the predicted logits.